 It takes decades to master ceramics successfully, and my pieces are nowhere near perfection, but I am happy to share my evolution along the way.
 I have studied the last four years under Mark Churchill Ceramics in Ojai.
 He has taught me the methodical steps of creating on the wheel, the drying process, trimming each individual piece, the unexpected results from the firing process, and the magic of glazes.
 Ojai, California is my birthplace and has a magnetic draw to my spirit.
 I feel honored to be a part of a Mark Churchill’s private studio and included in a very small village of ceramicists.
 It is a wonderful community of maker’s that inspire, share, and support one another.

-My work is made in my home studio and at Mark Churchill’s studio.
-I could not do this all alone and I am grateful to continue to learn.
-My handmade pieces are fired in Mark Churchill’s kiln, previously owned and gifted by Otto Heino, a master potter and influence on American ceramics.
+My work is made in my home ceramic studio.
+My handmade pieces are fired in my personal electric kiln and in Mark Churchill’s gas fired kiln, previously owned and gifted by Otto Heino.
+Otto was a master potter and influence on American ceramics.
 The gas fired kiln is masterfully tended to by Mark himself, and I feel privileged to be a part of the work that included in this sacred kiln.
-I have recently purchased my own electric kiln and am excited to learn the process.
+Both gas and electric kilns offer very different results and that is the magic of firing.

 There is so much to learn from great ceramicists-- who have much more experience with success and failure in clay.
 I am grateful to be on this journey and thankful you have joined me along my way.